Recently I stopped by at the last hour of a church sale and spotted this sad lonely dresser – a waterfall style antique chifferobe wardrobe!

 Lots of stripping out torn and peeled veneer.

-Lots of pressing and glueing tattered edges.
+Lots of pressing and gluing tattered edges.

-I love the look of woodgrain too much so I tried to salvage as much of it as I could, veneer or not!
+I love the look of wood-grain too much, so I tried to salvage as much of it as I could, veneer or not!

-and I was seeing the beauty in this piece.
+Then finally, the potential started to unfold, and I was seeing the beauty in this piece.

 Do you see it too?